Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Creatinine is the end product of creatine phosphate breakdown.
 This molecule is stored in muscle fibers to rapidly regenerate ATP, the universal cellular fuel.
 The process is spontaneous and continuous: a fraction of creatine phosphate converts to creatinine without enzymatic intervention.

 Once produced, creatinine enters the bloodstream and is filtered by the renal glomeruli, the kidney's microscopic filtration units.
 It is neither significantly reabsorbed nor metabolized.
+A portion is eliminated by tubular secretion, whose intensity varies from one person to another.
 Its plasma concentration therefore directly reflects the balance between muscular production and renal elimination.

 This dual dependence is both the strength and the limitation of this marker.
-In a person with standard body composition, creatinine reliably indicates glomerular filtration.
+In a person with standard body composition, creatinine tracks glomerular filtration reasonably well.
 In an individual with high muscle mass, baseline production increases mechanically, regardless of kidney status.

 Reference Ranges